 Meditation, and mindfulness that lets you live in the present moment without becoming anxious about peripheral concerns will help you to relax and release stress.
 You’ll also be better able to identify some of the negative thought patterns that are causing your depression while equipping you with a technique for switching them off.

 Contrary to popular belief, you don’t have to sit still while you’re meditating – you can even turn your walking into a form of meditation.
 Try switching off any thoughts not related to what you’re doing.
 Concentrate on walking only.
 Meditation before bedtime will also help you to sleep better.
 Try consciously emptying your brain of all thoughts.
 When one pops up, don’t get anxious.
 Simply let it pass without judging it or allowing it to lead to more thinking.
+Educate yourself about the MTHFR genetic mutation and tackle it with mediation.

 5. Get Better Sleep